Wednesday, March 26, 2025

 As far as the big evolution question is concerned I regard this matter with studied detachment.
 God as the sovereign author of the cosmic story could introduce information into the cosmic configuration generator using either or both terms in relation 7.0; in particular if unlike primitive humanity at our current technological juncture God has at his finger tips the power of expanding parallelism to crack the so called blind search problem the second term on the righthand side of 7.0 has the potential to become significant.
 Accordingly, I reject NAID's wrongly identified "blind natural forces" category when those forces are in fact highly sophisticated because they are in the hands of Omniscient Omnipotence.
 The trouble is that the NAID community have heavily invested in an anti-evolution culture and it looks like they've past the point of no return, such is their huge social and tribal identification with anti-evolutionism.
 Ironically, even if bog-standard evolution is true (along with features like junk DNA) we are still faced with the Intelligent Design question.
 As for myself I have no indispensable intellectual investment in either the evolutionist or anti-evolutionist positions.

 As I have remarked so many times before, what motivates NAID (& YEC) culture's aversion to the idea that information can be created by so-called "blind natural forces" is this culture's a priori anti-evolution stance.
-Underlying this stance, I propose, is a subliminal gnosto-dualist mindset, and this mindset in this subliminal form afflicts Western societies across the board, from atheism to authoritarian & touchy feely expressions of Christianity; in fact Western religion in general.
+Underlying this stance, I propose, is a subliminal gnosto-dualist mindset, and this mindset in this subliminal form afflicts Western societies across the board, from atheism to authoritarian & touchy feely expressions of Christianity; in fact Western religious expression in general.
 But that's another story.
 (See for example my series on atheist Don Cupitt - a series yet to be completed)

 NOTE: An article on "Conservation of Information" has recently popped up on Panda's Thumb.
 See here: Conservation of arguments